paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 Subsec. (n)(1).
 Pub.
 L. 107–50, § 2(a), amended heading and text of par.
 (1) generally.
 Prior to amendment, text read as follows: “With respect to fiscal years 1998, 1999, 2000, and 2001, each Federal agency that has an extramural budget for research, or research and development, in excess of $1,000,000,000 for that fiscal year, is authorized to expend with small business concerns not less than 0.15 percent of that extramural budget specifically in connection with STTR programs that meet the requirements of this section and any policy directives and regulations issued under this section.”

 Subsec. (o)(11).
 Pub.
-L. 107–50, § 7(b), substituted “adopt the agreement developed by the Administrator under subsection (w) of this section as the agency’s model agreement” for “develop a model agreement not later than July 31, 1993, to be approved by the Administration,”.
+L. 107–50, § 7(b), substituted “adopt the agreement developed by the Administrator under subsection (w) as the agency’s model agreement” for “develop a model agreement not later than July 31, 1993, to be approved by the Administration,”.

 Subsec. (o)(14).
 Pub.
 L. 107–50, § 4, added par.
 (14).